 A sugarhero in her natural habitat–a candy store

-I began my culinary career working as a pastry chef in a number of Los Angeles bakeries and restaurants, but over the past 5 years I’ve gradually transitioned to being a full-time self-employed food writer and photographer.
+Now I make my living developing candy & dessert recipes, writing for websites, partnering with brands, and writing cookbooks.
 This basically means I’m a pajama-wearing workaholic with a persistently dirty kitchen, an overworked computer, and the world’s highest grocery bills.
-I feel so lucky to have this life and I love every minute of it.
+I feel so lucky to have this life and I love (almost) every minute of it.

-I live in the Los Angeles area with my husband Jason.
-He’s a historian and writer who Thinks Deep Thoughts for a living.
+I’m married to Jason, who often makes cameo appearances in blog posts.
+He’s a writer and historian who Thinks Deep Thoughts for a living.
 He’s also an enthusiastic eater who loves everything I make, which is good for the ego but bad for recipe testing and quality control purposes.

-In 2012 we welcomed this little sugar baby into our home.
-He’s pretty much the best thing ever, and I’m not just saying that because I can dress him up in ridiculous candy-related clothing.
+In 2012 we welcomed Asher into our lives.
+He’s basically the cutest baby ever, although he’s not much of a baby anymore.
 He makes finding time for cooking, photography, and writing infinitely harder, but he also makes life in general infinitely better.
 It’s a fair trade.

 All material copyright Elizabeth LaBau.
 All rights reserved.